o3bvv/verboselib/README.rst

 Brief Example
 ~~~~~~~~~~~~~

-The most brief usage example shows how to get immediate translations:
+The briefest usage example shows how to get immediate translations:

 .. code-block:: python